Syllabus

 We will have plenty and the three lowest grades will be dropped in this category.

-Can I use personal electronic devices in class?
+Can I use phones/tablets/laptops/etc, in class

 Can I use code from the internet in my assignments?

-Can I use generative A.I. like ChatGPT?
+Can I use generative AI (e.g., ChatGPT)?

 What if I have accommodations?